andrew/ultimate-awesome/README.md

 - [awesome-weakly-supervised-semantic-segmentation-papers](https://github.com/pengtaojiang/awesome-weakly-supervised-semantic-segmentation-papers) - Recent weakly supervised semantic segmentation paper.
 - [awesome-crawler-cn](https://github.com/liinnux/awesome-crawler-cn) - 互联网爬虫，蜘蛛，数据采集器，网页解析器的汇总，因新技术不断发展，新框架层出不穷，此文会不断更新.
 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
-- [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools, articles and other resources on security applied to Machine Learning and MLOps systems.
 - [awesome-foss-alternatives](https://github.com/sfermigier/awesome-foss-alternatives) - Awesome Free / Open Source Alternatives (to common SaaS products) for Business Use.